Marsilio Ficino: Platonic Academy

-During the sessions at Florence of the Council of Ferrara-Florence in 1438–1445, during the failed attempts to heal the schism of the Eastern (Orthodox) and Western (Catholic) churches, Cosimo de' Medici and his intellectual circle had made acquaintance with the Neoplatonic philosopher George Gemistos Plethon, whose discourses upon Plato and the Alexandrian mystics so fascinated the humanists of Florence that they named him the second Plato.
+During the sessions at Florence of the Council of Ferrara-Florence in 1438–1445, when attempts to heal the schism of the Eastern (Orthodox) and Western (Catholic) churches had thus far failed, Cosimo de' Medici and his intellectual circle had made acquaintance with the Neoplatonic philosopher George Gemistos Plethon, whose discourses upon Plato and the Alexandrian mystics so fascinated the humanists of Florence that they named him the second Plato.
 In 1459 John Argyropoulos was lecturing on Greek language and literature at Florence, and Ficino became his pupil.

 Corpus Hermeticum: first Latin edition, by Marsilio Ficino, 1471.

 When Cosimo decided to refound Plato's Academy at Florence, he chose Ficino as its head.
 In 1462, Cosimo supplied Ficino with Greek manuscripts of Plato's work, whereupon Ficino started translating the entire corpus into Latin (draft translation of the dialogues finished 1468–69; published 1484).
 Ficino also produced a translation of a collection of Hellenistic Greek documents found by Leonardo da Pistoia later called Hermetica, and the writings of many of the Neoplatonists, including Porphyry, Iamblichus, and Plotinus.

-Among his many students were Niccolo Valori and Francesco Cattani da Diacceto.
+Among his many students were Niccolò Valori and Francesco Cattani da Diacceto.
 The latter was considered by Ficino to be his successor as the head of the Florentine Platonic Academy.
 Diacceto's student, Giovanni di Bardo Corsi, produced a short biography of Ficino in 1506.